The June 23 Virtual Open House Video (presentation/Q&A) is now available for viewing on this page.

 ABOUT THE PROJECT

-The Neighbourhood Streets Silver Springs project is launching this fall in a partnership between The City of Calgary and the Silver Springs Community Association, with the goal of creating streets where neighbours can connect and have access to travel options for all ages and abilities.
+The Neighbourhood Streets Silver Springs project launched in fall 2020 in a partnership between The City of Calgary and the Silver Springs Community Association, with the goal of creating streets where neighbours can connect and have access to travel options for all ages and abilities.
 There will be three phases of public engagement to identify, prioritize and evaluate mobility in the community of Silver Springs.

 The Neighbourhood Streets Silver Springs project includes: